AnthonySuper/AnthonySuper.github.io/blog/_posts/2018-05-24-monads-but-backwards.markdown

 This seems like something that can be abstracted away rather nicely, doesn't it?
 I think so!
 Let's say that we have a "magical" (it's not magic at all but we're working backwards so suspend disbelief for a bit) context that gets rid of this crap.
-We no longer need to care that these values are Maybe nonexistant.
+We no longer need to care that these values are Maybe nonexistent.

 Let's see what that might look like, shall we?